 The program emphasizes New Church and secular educational principles as well as knowledge of subject matter and skill in teaching.
-It seeks to foster the personal qualities expected of good teachers: a commitment to the Heavenly Doctrine, an intelligent love of children, an ability to work well with adults, an ability to accept and grow from constructive support, and a capacity to develop professional attitudes and behavior.
+It seeks to foster personal qualities expected of good teachers: intelligent love of children, ability to work well with adults, ability to accept and grow from constructive support, and capacity to develop professional attitudes and behavior.

 Because the course requirements are quite specific and may include courses to be taken at Holy Family University, close consultation with the program advisor is essential.
 Students considering a major in elementary education must plan their program of study carefully from the beginning of their college careers.
 When taking courses that require field experience (designated by FE) schedules must be arranged to provide for observational student teaching during elementary school hours.
 Occasionally a student may find it necessary to carry more than the normal load of four courses per term or to take one or more summer courses to complete the program in four years.
 In some cases, additional terms beyond four years may be necessary.